LEGO Fortnite updates could open the door to more LEGO IPs

 -

-From gaming journalism to children’s publishing, I’ve been there, seen it, done that, and worn the t-shirts.
-I was also the editor of LEGO Adventures, the very first official LEGO magazine at the time.
+From gaming journalism to children’s publishing, I’ve been there, seen it, done that and worn the t-shirts.
+I was also the editor-in-chief of the first official LEGO magazine at the time called LEGO Adventures.
 I love movies, comics, technology and video games, with a wallet that struggles to keep up with my wish list of LEGO sets.